- 1 Oil Pump Failure: Is Your Engine at Risk? Discover the Signs and Solutions

 Sludge(a combination of dirt, old engine oil, and old engine oil) restricts normal oil flow and causes friction and heat.
 As a result, the oil pump starts to malfunction.

-How to Fix Oil Pump Failure
+Preventing Oil Pump Failure

 What happens when an oil pump fails is that there is severe damage to the car engine.
-To prevent this, check oil levels in the engine, change oil and replace the oil filters when due.
+To prevent this, check oil levels in the engine, change the oil, and replace the oil filters when due.
 Also, follow oil viscosity and service schedule recommendations on the car manual and routine vehicle maintenance.